area4lib/area4/CONTRIBUTING.md

 2. **Follow the [code of conduct](https://github.com/RDIL/area4/blob/master/CODE_OF_CONDUCT.md)**: Area4 has a code of conduct that details the kind of behavior you should be demonstrating when using and contributing to this project.
 Before you contribute, please take a few minutes to read the code of conduct and always follow it when contributing.

+## Coding

+This project code is intended to be...

+* Clean.
+Keep it well formatted and follow your favourite language conventions, so one can understand it.
+Documented.
+Keep it well documented, so one can learn from it.
+* Reusable.
+Keep it cohese and modular, with as little responsibility per programming unit (function, method, class, module, project) as possible, so one can reuse it.
+* Testable.
+Keep it easy to debug and test, so one can be confident that it works properly.
+Please keep the [Travis CI build](https://travis-ci.com/RDIL/area4) at passing if possible.
+Travis doesn't directly test the code for errors, rather checks to see if it is safe and ready to deploy to PyPI if needed!

 If you have any questions please contact [RDIL](https://github.com/RDIL), but before you do please please review our [documentation](https://area4.readthedocs.io/en/latest/).